Before the Party

-Before the Party is the sixth mixtape by American recording artist Chris Brown; it was released on November 27, 2015, by Chris Brown Entertainment on DatPiff for free.
-The mixtape contains appearances from French Montana, Wiz Khalifa, Wale, Fetty Wap, Tyga, Rihanna and more.
+Before the Party is the sixth mixtape by American recording artist Chris Brown.
+It was released on November 27, 2015, by Chris Brown Entertainment on DatPiff for free.
+The mixtape contains appearances from French Montana, Wiz Khalifa, Rihanna, Wale, Fetty Wap, Tyga, and more.
 It also includes production from Kuk Harrell, Danja, David Banner, Drumma Boy, among others.
 Before the Party was released as a prelude to his seventh studio album, Royalty.

 Before the Party received positive reviews from music critics, that praised its sound, the performances and its songwriting.
-It received a great success, becoming one of the most listened and downloaded free mixtapes on DatPiff ever.

-The mixtape was re-released as a commercial mixtape exclusively on the streaming platforms Tidal and Amazon Music on August 15, 2017, in its entirety.
+The mixtape became one of the biggest releases on DatPiff, reaching more than 500,000 downloads.

 Release

 On October 13, 2015, Brown announced that his upcoming album Royalty would've been released on November 27, 2015.
-After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape, called Before the Party, as a prelude to Royalty.
+After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape on DatPiff, called Before the Party, as a prelude to Royalty.
+The mixtape is composed by previously unreleased tracks that Brown recorded in different studio sessions between 2012 and 2015.
 The cover art was created by visual artist McFlyy, and features an anime depiction of Brown, posing stoically in a Bape coat, floating in the universe with a woman with bountiful cleavage and a Gundam head.

-The mixtape was re-released as a commercial mixtape exclusively on the streaming platforms Tidal and Amazon Music on August 15, 2017, in its entirety.
+The mixtape was later released on various streaming platforms on August 15, 2017, in its entirety.